cryeprecision/nz2-poc-rs/README.md

 ## Building

-Build the project using `cargo build --release`, then you can find the build executable at `./target/release/...`.
+Build the project using `cargo build --release`, then you can find the build executable at `./target/release/cli` (or `./target/release/cli.exe` on Windows).

 ### Build Requirements